 People who suffered pancreatitis while prescribed Viberzi are filing lawsuits that accuse the manufacturer of failing to warn of the risk.

 Viberzi is only approved for use in adults.
 It’s unknown whether the drug is safe or effective for children.

-Viberzi works for most adults with IBS-D. But it is not recommended for everyone.
+While the drug works for most adults with IBS-D, it is not recommended for everyone.

 Eluxadoline was present in rat milk in animal studies.
-Patients should tell their doctor if they are breastfeeding before taking Viberzi.
+Before taking the drug, patients should tell their doctor if they are breastfeeding.

 - Imodium, Lomotil, Loperamide, Pepto-Bismol (diarrhea medicines)